keeperofthenecklace/movieDB/README.md

 ## Description

-A ruby wrapper that inspects, cleans, transform and model imdb data and provides useful information, suggesting conclusion.
+Although the name may suggest a datastore gem, MovieDB is rather a ruby wrapper that inspects, cleans, transform and model imdb data and provides useful information, suggesting conclusion.
 The objective is to help movie/film producers make decisions based on archival data.

 Basic functions and Data Analysis:
-* Data mining
+* Data Analysis
-* Business Intelligence
-* Descriptive Satistics
 * Exploratory Data Analysis
 * Confirmatory Data Analysis